-In our previous Display 101 articles, we wrote about different types of touch panels, and the technology behind it.
-Now, we’re focusing on a certain construction detail – the cover glass.
+In this Display 101 article we’re focusing on a certain construction detail – the cover glass.

 The first thing we should point out is that modules with projected capacitive touch panels have a top layer, called a cover.
 This part of the module is the most often customized component of the product.

 The thickness of the cover glass depends on the size of the display.
-Below you can see a table with recommended thickness values (implemented on Riverdi display modules):
+Below is a table with recommended thickness values (implemented on Riverdi display modules):

 Recommended cover glass thickness

-The thickness values you see above are recommended for the standard solution.
-However, for special requirements, different glass thickness options are available, such as 0.55mm, 0.7mm, 1mm, 1.8mm.
+The thickness values above are recommended for standard solutions.
+However, for special requirements, there are available different glass thickness options, such as 0.55mm, 0.7mm, 1mm, 1.8mm.

-As you know, our displays always give out clear and vibrant images.
-Colors remain sharp and true.
+Riverdi displays always present clear and vibrant images.
+Colors remain sharp and true despite using thick cover glass.
 We achieve this effect by choosing an ultra-clear cover glass solution for the display.

-This means, that the component is absolutely discolored (please see the picture below).
+This means, that the component is absolutely discolored (like in the picture below).